Piano Man (song): Popularity

-The single broke into the Billboard Top 40 in April 1974 at #30, going on to ultimately peak at #25, making it Joel's first top 40 hit.
-In Canada, the song peaked at #10, and established Joel as a star there.
+The single broke into the Billboard Top 40 in April 1974 at number 30, going on to ultimately peak at number 25, making it Joel's first top 40 hit.
+In Canada, the song peaked at number 10.

 Initially, "Piano Man" was a moderate hit in the US.
 However, following the 1977 release of Joel's album The Stranger, the song became one of his best-known and best-loved songs.

 During the first Face to Face tour featuring Elton John and Joel, ads promoted the event as "Rocket Man meets Piano Man".

-"Piano Man" was ranked #421 in the 2004 list of Rolling Stone's 500 Greatest Songs of All Time.
-Ultimate Classic Rock placed it at #63 in its "Top 100 Classic Rock Songs" list.
+"Piano Man" was ranked number 421 in the 2004 list of Rolling Stone's 500 Greatest Songs of All Time.
+Ultimate Classic Rock placed it at number 63 in its "Top 100 Classic Rock Songs" list.

 "Piano Man" was selected as one of 25 sound recordings in 2015 to be preserved by the Library of Congress National Recording Registry for being "culturally, historically, or aesthetically significant".